 - Red, sore, or watery eyes

 - Sudden visual disturbances such as flashes, floaters, blurring or distortion

 Research has shown that 40% of people who were referred to hospital for a first ophthalmic outpatient consultant could be referred to a community-based eye service for assessment and treatment, or onward referral to an appropriate Hospital Eye Department.
 The benefits of the CUES include increased local access for patients, reduced first ophthalmology outpatient appointments and secondary care follow ups and fewer appointments in general practice.

 CUES is for everyone, from young children to mature adults and is provided by accredited optometrists across Halton, St Helens and Warrington who have specialist training and skills.
-Patients can self-refer by calling a participating practice or they may be referred into the service by staff at their GP practice, a pharmacist, NHS 111 or another optometrist.
+Patients with a GP in all 4 of our areas can self-refer by calling a participating practice or they may be referred into the service by staff at their GP practice, a pharmacist, NHS 111 or another optometrist.
 To find out your nearest practice providing the service go to:

 Contact one of the participating Opticians who will offer the service, Monday to Saturday, within usual opening hours.

 This page includes some documents providing more details, including leaflets and lists of pharmacies that can dispense the written orders for treatments.
 If you have any questions, or wish to discuss this further, contact the Chairman on: email@example.com